CAGS in Pediatric Dentistry

 - SDM PD 824 Advanced Case Presentations in Pediatric Dentistry

 - SDM PD 823 Advanced Seminar in Pediatric Dentistry

 - SDM PD 982 Research in Pediatric Dentistry

 - SDM PD 912 Clinical Pediatric Dentistry

 - SDM PD 920 Clinical Pediatric Medicine

 Franciscan Hospital for Children provides rehabilitative and acute inpatient care, ambulatory services, residential treatment, child care services, special education, primary care, medical and surgical services, as well as urgent care for infants and children up to age 21.
-The Department of Dentistry provides services for both inpatients and outpatients in a modern nine-chair facility and in a three-room, state-of-the-art operating suite.
+The Department of Dentistry provides services for both inpatients and outpatients in a modern eight-chair facility and in a three-room, state-of-the-art operating suite.

 Boston Medical Center is the major teaching hospital associated with Boston University.
 The pediatric section of the Department of Dentistry and Oral Surgery provides comprehensive services for children and adolescents up to the age of 14 on an outpatient basis, inpatient consultant basis, and in the operating room under general anesthesia.